wesimon01/RootCommute/README.txt

-Environment and Building the App:
+Environment and Building the App (Win 10 machine):

-After unzipping the git bundle please, open the RootApp.sln file on a Windows 10 machine with Visual Studio 2017 or later installed (Enterprise, Professional, or Community Edition).
+After cloning RootApp.bundle to a local directory, open the RootApp.sln file on a Windows 10 machine with Visual Studio 2017 or later installed (Enterprise, Professional, or Community Edition).
 If the machine does not have Visual Studio installed, it can be found at https://visualstudio.microsoft.com/vs/community/